weaselBuddha/Queue4Download/README.md

 # Queue4Download

-Set of Scripts written by Chmura to automate push notification of completed torrent payloads for integration into a home media library.
+Set of Scripts written by Chmura to automate push notification of completed torrent payloads for integration into a home media library while updating the torrent client on a remote server.

 # Why Q4D?